pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 Purpose: Estimate the relevant cell-types of a phenotype and finely map associated genes according to selective expression.
    - Input data:

-   1. GWAS summary statistics compressed in a text file(a fabled data set for education purpose): *examples/gwas.sum.stat.gz*
+   1. GWAS summary statistics compressed in a text file(a fabled data set for education purposes): *examples/gwas.sum.stat.gz*

    2. Genotypes in KGGSEE objects(generated last time) to approximate the correction between summary statistics: *examples/out/geneAssoc*